-RCAC has provided grants to individual households experiencing drought-related drinking water emergencies and septic system emergencies.
+RCAC has provided forgivable loans to individual households experiencing drought-related drinking water emergencies or threatened emergencies, and septic system emergencies.
 They will have access to clean drinking water and adequate sanitation to protect public health.
-The conditions of these grants require that ownership of a real estate is continued by specific parties for a period of 10 years.
-RCAC secures performance via a lien on real estate.
+The conditions of these loans require that ownership of a real estate is continued by specific parties for a period of 10 years.
+When possible, RCAC secures performance via a lien on real estate.
 The liens enable RCAC to recover the amount of the loan if the use of the real estate is altered or ownership is transferred.
-RCAC expects the grant recipients to perform per the conditions of the grant lien agreement.
-The amounts of outstanding grants as of September 30 were:
+RCAC expects the loan recipients to perform per the conditions of the loan.
+Some loans will be forgiven 10% every year and some loans will be forgiven 100% after five years.
+The amounts of outstanding forgivable loans as of September 30 were:

-2 020 2 019 Number of Forgivable Loans Amount Number of Forgivable Loans Amount Forgivable loans 68 \$ 1,374,545 64 \$ 1,223,824
+20 2021 020 Number of Forgivable Loans Amount Number of Forgivable Loans Amount Forgivable loans 79 \$ 1,516,647 68 \$ 1,374,545